StoneMcYT/susFic/docs/howToAdd.md

 Once done hit `commit changes`.
 Don't forget to name the file at the top or it wont let you commit changes

 (This step can be repeated as many times as you want)

+If you want to add a Fanfic check here:  https://stonemcyt.github.io/susFic/docs/basicFicRules

+If you want to add a character sheet the format is here: https://stonemcyt.github.io/susFic/docs/Character%20List/charSheets

 # Adding them to the main site